thekubebuddy/Spinnaker/READ.md

 ### Upgrading spinnaker version
 * Exec into the halyard pod
 ```
-k exec -it <spin-halyard-podname> bash
+kubectl exec -it <spin-halyard-podname> bash
 ```
 * Check the spinnaker version, select the version to deployed, configure and deploy
 ```